3 Days in Istanbul, Turkey

 Ortaköy

-One of the iconic photos of Istanbul is the view of a small mosque and the Bosphorus Bridge in the background.
-The mosque in the photo is in Ortaköy on a beautiful small square near the base of the bridge.
-There are some good places to grab a bite, a photo and also a boat for a cruise on the Bosphorus.
+One of the iconic photos of Istanbul shows a small mosque with the Bosphorus Bridge in the background.
+The mosque is in Ortaköy, a beautiful small square near the base of the bridge.
+There are some good places to grab a bite, a photo, and a boat for a cruise on the Bosphorus.

 Bosphorus cruise